-Work matters I was involved inAs part of the scheme, I joined the employment team in the Manchester office for one week.
+Work matters I was involved inAs part of the programme, I joined the employment team in the Manchester office for one week.
 I had a mentor who would assign me work, as well as a trainee buddy for support.

 One task required me to review a legal bundle relating to a race discrimination case.
 I was fortunate to attend a three-day tribunal hearing in person where I observed the close working relationship between DWF’s employment solicitors and the instructed barrister.
 This matter also enhanced my knowledge of employment law as well as the tribunal procedure.